-In 1999, the Nevada Legislature passed two bills (Assembly Bill 474 and Senate Bill 496) that decided how the tobacco settlement proceeds would be distributed.
+In 1999, the Nevada Legislature passed two bills, Assembly Bill 474and Senate Bill 496, that decided how the tobacco settlement proceeds would be distributed.
 These bills said that approximately 60% of Nevada’s annual MSA payment would go toward health care programs and the remaining 40% of the funds would be used for Nevada’s Millennium Scholarship Program.

 The U.S. Centers for Disease Control and Prevention (CDC) has developed estimates of what it would cost each state to adequately fund a comprehensive tobacco control effort.
 These estimates make it very clear that each state could run a strong statewide tobacco prevention program with only a fraction of the settlement payments they receive each year from the tobacco companies.

-Nevada currently spends $1 million per year on tobacco prevention and control programs using the MSA payments it receives, which is just 3.1% of the $32.5 million recommended by the CDC.
+Nevada currently spends $3.5 million per year on tobacco prevention and control programs using the MSA payments it receives, which is just 11.5% of the $30 million recommended by the CDC.

 What will happen if tobacco prevention funding is cut?

+Tobacco use is the single most preventable cause of death and disease in our society.
+If Nevada does not invest in efforts to prevent and control tobacco use, Nevadans will experience not only increased smoking rates but also increased health complications, reduced quality of life, and increased medical costs associated with the chronic diseases that result from tobacco use.
 Studies have found that once tobacco prevention funding is eliminated or reduced significantly, smoking rates begin to increase quickly, leading to a reversal of positive tobacco trends.
 A reduction of tobacco prevention funding could also result in job loss within Nevada’s public health work force, as it did just a few years ago when funding was eliminated.